-- Securities issued/guaranteed by the Central, State and local governments and/or repos/reverse repos/ready forward contracts in such government securities as are or may be permitted under the Regulations and RBI from time to time (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - Securities issued (including debt issuances) by domestic government agencies and statutory bodies, which may or may not be guaranteed by central or state government.
-This may include instruments like central government securities, state development loans and UDAY bonds, recapitalization bonds, and G-Sec repos. - Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - Corporate bonds (including subordinated bonds/perpetual bonds) of publicsector or private sector undertakings. corporate debt instruments such as all debt securities issued by entities like banks, companies, public sector undertakings, municipal corporations, body corporates, warrants, equity linked debentures (with no equity component), compulsorily convertible debenture (with no equity linked returns), capital instruments, etc. Debt obligations of banks (both public and private sector) and development financial institutions. - Debt issuances of banks (public or private sector) and financial institutions, including capital instruments of banks/ financial institutions/non-banking finance companies. - Money market instruments (which includes but is not limited to commercial papers, commercial bills, treasury bills, usance bills, government securities having unexpired maturity upto one year, certificates of deposit, bills rediscounting, TREPS, repo, call money and any other like instruments as are or may be permitted under the Regulations and RBI from time to time.) - Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure. - Certificate of Deposits (CDs) - Commercial Paper (CPs) - Bank Fixed Deposits as permitted by SEBI - Bills of Exchange/Promissory Notes - Units issued by REITs and InvITs - Privately placed debentures - Interest rate strips - Repo in corporate bonds of public sector or private sector undertakings. - Securitised Debt (asset backed securities, mortgage-backed securities, pass through certificates, collateralised debt obligations or any other instruments as may be prevailing and permissible under the Regulations from time to time) - TREPS & reverse repos, including repo in corporate bond - Debt instruments with special features (Additional Tier 1/Additional Tier 2 Bonds) - Repurchase and reverse repurchase obligations in securities - Derivatives - The non-convertible part of convertible securities - Corporate debt of both public and private sector undertakings; - Deposits of scheduled commercial banks as permitted under the extant Regulations. - Derivative instruments like Interest Rate Swaps, Forward Rate Agreements and such other derivative instruments permitted by SEBI/RBI. - Any other domestic fixed income securities - Any other instruments/securities as may be permitted by RBI/SEBI or such other regulatory bodies from time to time.
+- Securities issued / guaranteed by the Central, State and local governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central / State Government guarantee. - Corporate debt (of both public and private sector undertakings) - Debt obligations of banks (both public and private sector) and financial institutions - Convertible Debentures - Money market instruments (which includes but is not limited to commercial papers, commercial bills, treasury bills, usance bills, government securities having unexpired maturity upto one year, certificates of deposit, bills rediscounting, TREP, repo, call money and any other like instruments as are or may be permitted under the Regulations and RBI from time to time.) - Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure. - ADRs / GDRs issued by Indian Companies.

-Pass through, Pay through or other Participation Certificates representing interest in a pool of assets including receivables.

-Refer Section II for more details.
+- Units issued by REITs and InvITs - Indian Depository Receipts (IDR) issued by foreign companies, subject to the guidelines issued by the Reserve Bank of India and Securities and Exchange Board of India. - Foreign Securities as may be permitted by SEBI / RBI - Certificate of Deposits (CDs) - Commercial Paper (CPs) - Bills of Exchange / Promissory Notes - Securitised Debt (asset backed securities, mortgage-backed securities, pass through certificates, collateralised debt obligations or any other instruments as may be prevailing and permissible under the Regulations from time to time). - TREPS & reverse repos including repo in corporate bonds - Floating rate debt instruments - Debt instruments with special features (Additional Tier 1 / Additional Tier 2 Bonds) - Deposits of scheduled commercial banks as permitted under the extant Regulations - Debt/fixed income schemes launched by mutual funds registered with SEBI (subject to limit specified under the Regulations). - Overseas mutual fund units which are permissible under the Regulations or by any other regulatory body. - Repurchase and reverse repurchase obligations in securities - The non-convertible part of convertible securities - Any other domestic fixed income securities - Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares. - Derivatives Instruments as may be permitted by SEBI / RBI. - Pass through, Pay through or other Participation Certificates representing interest in a pool of assets including receivables - Any other domestic or any other international instrument as may be permitted under the Regulations or any other regulatory body from time to time. - Any other instruments as may be permitted by SEBI from time to time.

+(For detailed definition and applicable regulations/guidelines for each instrument refer to Section II)

 C. WHAT ARE THE INVESTMENT STRATEGIES?
 Investment Approach and Risk Control